patoui/dotfiles/README.md

 # dotfiles

-Repository used to house all my configuration files and provide an easy run to setup my environment
+Repository used to house all my configuration files and provide a script to setup my environment

 ## steps